-The integration of renewable energy resources presents novel challenges which will need to be tackled in order to achieve the ambitious and immediate renewable energy integration goals that have been set by policy makers worldwide.
-One major challenge relates to the fact that distribution networks, with increasing amounts of distributed renewable resources, are no longer only consuming power generated by the transmission network, but also producing power through distributed renewable resources (such as solar panels), and also hosting direct and indirect storage (e.g. in the form of deferrable demand or electric vehicles).
-According to the present paradigm, which is rapidly changing, one system operator is in charge of the high-voltage transmission network, the Transmission System Operator (TSO), whereas the distribution network typically absorbs the production.
+Context: A major challenge of the ongoing energy transition relates to the fact that distribution networks, with increasing amounts of distributed renewable resources, are no longer only consuming power generated by the transmission network, but also producing power through distributed renewable resources (such as solar panels), and also hosting direct and indirect storage (e.g. in the form of deferrable demand or electric vehicles).
+According to the present paradigm, which is rapidly changing, one system operator is in charge of the high-voltage transmission network, the Transmission/Independent System Operator (T/ISO), whereas the distribution network typically absorbs the production.
 Distribution loads are aggregated at a transmission bus and the optimization of power generation is performed at the transmission level.
 In future operations, the Distribution System Operator (DSO) will need to assume a more active role in operating the network.
 There are various challenges in expanding the coordination of TSOs and DSOs.
 Technical requirements include scalability, communication, large-scale systems and non-linear network models.
 Institutional requirements include data sharing and legal constraints related to the roles and responsibilities of TSOs and DSOs.

-- A. Papavasiliou & I. Mezghani, Coordination Schemes for the Integration of Transmission and Distribution System Operations, 20th Power Systems Computation Conference, Dublin, Ireland, June 11-15, 2018
+A. Papavasiliou, I. Mezghani, Coordination Schemes for the Integration of Transmission and Distribution System Operations, 20th Power Systems Computation Conference, Dublin, Ireland, June 11-15, 2018